I’ve been with Cox Media Group Ohio since April of 2010.

-I’ve always loved feature writing and I get to do that every day at Channel 7.
-I love meeting people around the Miami Valley and sharing their stories with our viewers.
+Writing.
+Also, I love meeting people the Miami Valley and sharing their stories with our viewers.

 What do you not like about your job?

 Snow stories.
-I grew up in the Snow Belt so I can handle the white stuff, but I really don’t like winter weather.
+I grew up in the Snow Belt so I can handle the snow, but I’m not a fan of winter weather.

 What might people be surprised to know about you?

 I’m a great swimmer.
-I’ve been a Red Cross certified lifeguard since my sophomore year in high school.
+I was an American Red Cross-certified lifeguard since in high school and college.

-What is the hardest thing you ever did?
+What is the hardest thing you’ve ever had to do?

-Standing in the Humanities Plaza at UD after class one Friday in October my freshman year and listening to my mom tell me over the phone that she’d been diagnosed with breast cancer.
-Watching her go through her ensuing battle with cancer was tough too.
+Standing in the Humanities Plaza at UD after class one Friday in October my freshman year and listening to my mom tell me over the phone that she had been diagnosed with breast cancer.

-What would be a perfect day for you?
+What would be the perfect day for you?

-Well, I’ve already seen Ohio State win a national title so I have four, in this order: Watching the Browns win the Super Bowl, watching the Indians take Game 7 of the World Series at home, seeing the Cavs win the NBA Finals, and watching the Flyers win the NCAA Tournament.
+I have four, in this order: Watching the Browns win the Super Bowl, the Indians win the World Series, the Cavs win the NBA Finals, and the Flyers win the NCAA Tournament.

 What advice would you have for someone wanting to go into the business?